 This disorder can appear in older dogs, and one of the symptoms is the dog becoming confused, which seems to be especially bad at night.

-If you suspect your dog might be suffering from canine cognitive disorder, please see a licensed veterinarian in order to discuss how you can help your dog.
+If you suspect your dog might be suffering from a canine cognitive disorder, see a licensed veterinarian.
+Discuss how you can help your dog.